Categories

 • Design out of character: Proposed extension or alteration to create flats harms the appearance of the street or conservation area.

-• Refuse storage arrangements: Inadequate or poorly located bins encouraging vermin or harming amenity.
+• Refuse storage arrangements: Inadequate or poorly located bins encourage vermin or harm the amenity.

 • Loss of family housing: In some areas, Leeds restricts conversions to protect family-sized housing stock.